chunhsienho/CarND-MPC-Project/README.md

 Actuators and update equation

 Actuators delta(steering angle) and a(throttle) are modeled as the angular acceleration and acceleration.
-However, the real angular acceleration should be double d_psi = v / Lf * delta * dt
+However, the real angular acceleration should be double d_psi = v / Lf * delta_steering_angle * dt

 Errors CTE(cross track error)
 E-Psi(psi error) :orietation error